pik-piam/mrtutorial/README.md

 # Tutorial Package For Madrat Package Library

-R package **mrtutorial**, version **0.2.0**
+R package **mrtutorial**, version **0.2.2**

 ## Purpose and Functionality

-An example library of the mr- world packages, for additional information please see https://github.com/magpiemodel/tutorials/tree/master/madrat
+Example package of mr- world libraries, in conjunction with MAgPIE MADRat tutorial.
+For more information please see: https://github.com/magpiemodel/tutorials/tree/master/madrat .

 ## Installation